 Local Health Offices may employ Health Care Assistants to assist the public health nursing service.
 Care assistants provide personal care rather than domestic services but there is some overlap between what they do and what home helps do.

-Access to public health palliative care nursing is via your family doctor GP or medical consultant.
+Access to public health palliative care nursing is via your GP or medical consultant.
 Some voluntary organisations, notably the Irish Cancer Society, provide nursing services to complement or as an alternative to the public health nursing service.
 Palliative nursing is provided in some areas by hospice nursing teams.
-You can arrange palliative nursing in a private capacity directly with a hospice but you will have to pay for private nursing services.
 You can read more about palliative care here.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.